12 Welding Tips for Beginners: Master Arc Welding Basics

 • Use clamps and fixtures to restrain parts and prevent movement while you weld and cool.

-Also, consider preheating for thick materials or consumables that require it (e.g., some codes specify preheat for carbon steel joints above certain thicknesses) to avoid cracking and to reduce thermal gradients.
+Also consider preheating for thick materials or consumables that require it.
+Some codes specify preheat for carbon steel joints above certain thicknesses to avoid cracking.

 Alternating weld passes to balance heat and minimize warpage